protibimbok/django-vite-plugin/README.md

 - `pyPath` : The path to your python executable.
 (Default: `python`)

 - `pyArgs` : Any additional arguments to pass in `manage.py` commands

+- `reloader` : Whether to reload browser on html & py file changes.
+You may pass a function to reload after checking which file has changed.
+By default it checks for html & py extensions.

+- `watch`: A list of additional files to watch for browser reload.
+By default it smartly detects the python files in your installed apps and triggers the browser reload.

 Let's assume your `vite.config.js` file is in `frontend` directory
 ```bash